-In this type of coaching you need to keep your ears and eyes open even more than usual.
+In this type of coaching, you need to keep your ears and eyes open even more than usual.
 You need to be ready to experience and live collective coaching moments.
-Now I am not bringing my own substance into the game in the same way, but rather am living Sandvik’s model and operating according to it, Helminen explains.
+Now I am not bringing my own substance into the game in the same way, but rather living Sandvik’s model and operating according to it, says Helminen.

-I feel there is somehow an opportunity to be on a completely different level when serving the customer, Vihinen continues.
+I feel there is somehow an opportunity to be on a completely different level when serving the customer, continues Vihinen.

-Professional trainer and lay preacher – that seems to make a good team! says Järvenpää.
+A professional trainer and a layman preacher – that seems to make a good team!
+Järvenpää declares.

 According to Siikakoski, from the viewpoint of the organisation, the role of consultants in the collective process is significant.
 We have to find the right types of people who fit in with our personnel.